-(I) A unit's owner;

-(II) Parking the vehicle within 50 yards of his unit; and

-(III) Bringing the vehicle to his unit pursuant to his employment with the entity which owns the vehicle for the purpose of responding to requests for law enforcement services or emergency services.

-- 4. As used in this section: - (a) "Commercial motor vehicle" has the meaning ascribed to it in 49 C.F.R. § 350.105. - (b) "Emergency services vehicle" means a vehicle: - (1) Owned by any governmental agency or political subdivision of this State; and - (2) Identified by the entity which owns the vehicle as a vehicle used to provide emergency services. - (c) "Law enforcement vehicle" means a vehicle: - (1) Owned by any governmental agency or political subdivision of this State; and - (2) Identified by the entity which owns the vehicle as a vehicle used to provide law enforcement services. - (d) "Utility service vehicle" means any commercial motor vehicle: - (1) Used in the furtherance of repairing, maintaining or operating any structure or any other physical facility necessary for the delivery of public utility services, including, without limitation, the furnishing of electricity, gas, water, sanitary sewer, telephone, cable or community antenna service. - (2) Except for any emergency use, operated primarily within the service area of a utility's subscribers or consumers, without regard to whether the commercial motor vehicle is owned, leased or rented by the utility. - Sec.
-32. NRS 116.411 is hereby amended to read as follows: - 116.411 1.
-Except as otherwise provided in subsections 2 [and 3,], 3 and 4, a deposit made in connection with the purchase or reservation of a unit from a person required to deliver a public offering statement pursuant to subsection 3 of NRS 116.4102 must be placed in escrow and held either in this State or in the state where the unit is located in an account designated solely for that purpose by a licensed title insurance company, an independent bonded escrow company, or an institution whose accounts are insured by a governmental agency or instrumentality until: - (a) Delivered to the declarant at closing; - (b) Delivered to the declarant because of the purchaser's default under a contract to purchase the unit;
+1 (a) Parking a utility service vehicle that has a gross vehicle weight rating of 2 20,000 pounds or less on a driveway, road, street, alley or other thoroughfare: 3 (1) While the person is engaged in any activity relating to the delivery of 4 public utility services to subscribers or consumers; or 5 (2) If the person is: 6 (I) A unit's owner; 7 (II) Parking the vehicle within 50 yards of his unit; and 8 (III) Bringing the vehicle to his unit pursuant to his employment 9 with the entity which owns the vehicle for the purpose of responding to requests 10 for public utility services; or 11 (b) Parking a law enforcement vehicle or emergency services vehicle on a 12 driveway, road, street, alley or other thoroughfare: 13 (1) While the person is engaged in his official duties; or 14 (2) If the person is: 15 (I) A unit's owner; 16 (II) Parking the vehicle within 50 yards of his unit; and 17 (III) Bringing the vehicle to his unit pursuant to his employment 18 with the entity which owns the vehicle for the purpose of responding to requests 19 for law enforcement services or emergency services.
+20 4.
+As used in this section: 21 (a) "Commercial motor vehicle" has the meaning ascribed to it in 49 C.F.R.
+22 § 350.105.
+23 (b) "Emergency services vehicle" means a vehicle: 24 (1) Owned by any governmental agency or political subdivision of this 25 State; and 26 (2) Identified by the entity which owns the vehicle as a vehicle used to 27 28 provide emergency services. (c) "Law enforcement vehicle" means a vehicle: 29 (1) Owned by any governmental agency or political subdivision of this 30 State: and 31 (2) Identified by the entity which owns the vehicle as a vehicle used to 32 provide law enforcement services.
+33 (d) "Utility service vehicle" means any commercial motor vehicle: 34 (1) Used in the furtherance of repairing, maintaining or operating any 35 structure or any other physical facility necessary for the delivery of public utility 36 services, including, without limitation, the furnishing of electricity, gas, water 37 sanitary sewer, telephone, cable or community antenna service.
+38 (2) Except for any emergency use, operated primarily within the service 39 area of a utility's subscribers or consumers, without regard to whether the 40 commercial motor vehicle is owned, leased or rented by the utility.
+41 Sec.
+11. NRS 116.411 is hereby amended to read as follows: 42 116.411 1.
+Except as otherwise provided in subsections 2 [and 3,], 3 and 4 43 a deposit made in connection with the purchase or reservation of a unit from a 44 person required to deliver a public offering statement pursuant to subsection 3 of 45 NRS 116.4102 must be placed in escrow and held either in this State or in the state 46 where the unit is located in an account designated solely for that purpose by a 47 licensed title insurance company, an independent bonded escrow company, or ar 48 institution whose accounts are insured by a governmental agency or instrumentality 49 until: 50 (a) Delivered to the declarant at closing; 51 (b) Delivered to the declarant because of the purchaser's default under a 52 contract to purchase the unit;